USGenWeb map logo

 Tift County, Georgia GAGenWeb page.

-Tift County, GA
+Tift County, Georgia

 This website has been created in conjunction with the USGenWeb Project.
 This project is a well mobilized effort to organize genealogy material on the Internet for free use by the public.
 Basically, the system is organized by states and counties, with each county having a coordinator responsible for maintaining a site of resources which are available for that county.
 This Tift County site is a part of the GAGenWeb Project.
 The sole purpose of this site is to be a repository of genealogical information about the former citizens of Tift County, Georgia.